anjali2006406/Task_5_Elevate-Lab/README.md

 - Customers with Fiber Optic internet and high monthly charges are more likely to churn.-- Short tenure and senior citizens are churn-prone.-- Contract type, payment method, and tech support play a significant role in retention.

 ---

- **Interview Questions & Prep**

--  What is EDA and why is it important?

-It is the process of visually and statistically analyzing data to find patterns, anomalies, and trends.

-- Which plots are used to check correlation?

-Heatmap, Pairplot

--  How do you handle skewed data?

-Use log/sqrt transformation or detect via boxplots.

-- How to detect multicollinearity?

-Use correlation matrix or VIF scores.

-- What are univariate, bivariate, and multivariate analyses?

-Univariate = 1 variable; Bivariate = 2 variables; Multivariate = 2+ variables

-- Difference between heatmap and pairplot?

-Heatmap shows correlations; pairplot shows scatter plots + histograms.

-- How do you summarize your insights?

-Through visuals + bullet points highlighting key trends.

----

 ### **Author**